 While phase-transition driven explosions have been proposed as a scenario for hyperenergetic supernovae from massive progenitors \citep{Fischer2017lag}, our results present a more nuanced view on the robustness and potential signatures of such explosions.
-We find only two explosions among our large set of models, namely for a $14\,\text{M}_\odot$ zero-metallicity progenitor and a $16\,\text{M}_\odot$ solar-metallicity progenitors, both using the DD2F EoS.
+We find only two explosions among our large set of models, namely for a $14\,\text{M}_\odot$ zero-metallicity progenitor and a $16\,\text{M}_\odot$ solar-metallicity progenitors, both using the DD2F\_SF EoS.
 In another three progenitors models (\texttt{z15}, \texttt{z18}, \texttt{z19}), the shock launched by the rebound after the phase-transition induced collapse propagates out for several $100\, \mathrm{km}$, but ultimately fails to explode the star.
+There are different parameterizations available for the DD2F\_SF-EoS, which differ in various parameters for the treatment of hadronic and quark matter, such as the onset density of the mixed phase and the latent heat; these in turn influence the maximum cold neutron star mass and the mass-radius relation (see \citealp{Kaltenborn2017-ch,Bastian2021-ga} for a detailed discussion).
+The parameterization we chose has a higher onset density and slightly softer hadronic EoS compared to the one utilized in~\citet{Fischer2017lag,Fischer2020-rg,Fischer2021-zh}.
+For direct comparison, we simulated a small set of three progenitors using the DD2F\_SF parameterizations in~\cite{Fischer2017lag}, i.e., DD2F\_SF RDF~1.2, (which uses an excluded volume version of DD2F in the hadronic phase).
+We found very similar outcomes to DD2F\_SF RDF~1.4, with the explosion of \texttt{z14} having a low explosion energy $E_\mathrm{exp} \sim 10^{50}\,\mathrm{erg}$, BH formation for \texttt{z85}, and a failed explosion for \texttt{z15}.
+We conclude that the general trend we see towards low explosion energies (for exclusively low compactness models) is robust within small parameter variations in the DD2\_SF-EoS set for simulations with our \textsc{CoCoNuT-FMT} code.
+We leave a more systemic evaluation for the entire DD2F\_SF parameter-set open for future studies.
 We find no successful explosions for the STOS-145 EoS, although two zero-metallicity progenitors of $70\,\text{M}_\odot$ and $75 \text{M}_\odot$ undergo a rebound after the phase-transition collapse and end up as ``failed explosions''.
 None of the models using the CMF EoS explode.
 Some low-compactness progenitors do not reach the phase transition at all, whereas models with moderate or high compactness quietly cross the phase transition without a second bounce and eventually collapse to black holes.